P&C Lab News Archive

 • Welcome to new graduate students Alice Albrecht and Brandon Liverence!
 Both Alice (coming from Lynn Robertson's lab at Berkeley) and Brandon (returning to academia after a stint in the real world, after his undergraduate days at Stanford) are arriving this summer to begin their studies and their projects in the lab.
 (July 2008)

-• Congratulations to lab alumnus Erik Cheries!
+• Congratulations to former lab graduate student Erik Cheries!
 After a year of postdoctoral work at the Laboratory of Developmental Studies at Harvard, he has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychology at UMass Amherst, where he'll be establishing his own cognitive development lab.
 (June 2008)

 • Congratulations to lab affiliate George Newman, Ph.D.!
 After obtaining his doctorate earlier this spring, George has accepted a postdoctoral position in the Consumer Decision Making Laboratory at the Yale School of Management.
 We are delighted that Dr. Newman will remain in the neighborhood, as we continue our collaborations.
 (June 2008)